jmscslgroup/strym/README.md

 This will install the slocdirt package in your `slocd` virtual environment.

-Now you are ready to use __slocdirt__.
+Now you are ready to use __Strym__.

 ## Usage

 Plug your Comma AI Panda device using Giraffee Connector to your CAR's OBD port for data logging and streaming.
 Insert one end of the USB to Panda Device and other end to your laptop.

-In python, you will be required to create an object of type `slocdirt`:
+In python, you will be required to create an object of type `Strym`:

 See `slocdirt_impl.py` for one such usage example in the [example folder](https://github.com/jmscslgroup/slocdirt/blob/master/examples), however, I am provided details of an example below: